19 Adventurous Things to do in Riviera Maya, Mexico

 5. Take a Day Trip to Chichén Itza

-Don’t forget to bring and use sunscreen during a visit to Chichen Itza.
-Another essential is definitely bug spray as there can be lots of biting insects.
-Also, don’t forget to bring lots of water.
+Bring and use sunscreen during a visit to Chichen Itza.
+Another essential is definitely bug spray, as there can be lots of biting insects.
+Also, bring lots of water.

 6. Spend the day at Xcaret Park